 - Measure and cut two 2 foot pieces of the ribbon.

 - Turn the sweater inside out.
 With a needle and thread, or sewing machine if you have one, stitch the edge of one ribbon onto one side of the sweater’s “V.” We recommend sewing about ½ – 1 inch of the ribbon to the top side of the V, allowing the rest of the ribbon to hang (this can be used to tie later).

 - Repeat with the other piece of ribbon on the other side of the “V.”

 - Turn the sweater so that it is right-side-out, then wear the sweater with the V-neck in the back.
 Tie the ribbon into a bow, and you have a glamorous, unique new choice of shirt to wear.

-Ribbon Built-in Bowtie
+How To Use Ribbon As A Built-in Bowtie

 Have an old t-shirt you’re tired of wearing?
 Dress it up and make it feel new again by adding a built-in ribbon bow tie.